 - Step 1: Read through the role description, current volunteer opportunities and site specific information - here

-- Step 2: Register as a volunteer- here
+- Step 2: Register your interest as a volunteer- here

-- Step 3: Still interested?
-Contact the Volunteer Ranger Program Coordinator to organise an interview
+- Step 3: Attend an interview - The Volunteer Ranger Program Coordinator will contact suitable applicants to arrange an interview

 For any questions, please email VolunteerRangerProgram@sa.gov.au